Panagiotis Kavvadias: Archaeological career

 Kavvadias published the first reports of his excavations in the Government Gazette (Ἐφημερίς τῆς Κυβερνήσεως), an official publication normally used for laws and royal decrees.
 The Archaeological Service had lacked an official publication since 1860, when it had ceased to produce the Archaeological Newsletter (Ἀρχαιολογικὴ Ἐφημερίς), taken on in 1862 by the Archaeological Society of Athens as its own journal.
 Instead, news of its excavations and activities was normally released in journals or newsletters.
 In 1888, Kavvadias began to publish the monthly Archaeological Bulletin (Ἀρχαιολογικὸν Δελτίον) on behalf of the Service.
 He edited all of its volumes between 1885 and 1892 himself, after which publication of the journal ceased until 1915.

 During his period as Ephor General between 1885 and 1909, Kavvadias's main project was the excavation and subsequent restoration of the Acropolis of Athens.
 Until 1890, in collaboration with the German archaeologist and architect Georg Kawerau, he excavated or re-excavated almost the whole site, removing nearly all of its remaining post-Classical structures and discovering dozens of works of ancient sculpture, particularly Archaic korai.
 After 1890, the work on the Acropolis primarily consisted of restoration, particularly of the Parthenon, Erechtheion and Propylaia, overseen by Nikolaos Balanos, who directed the project largely independently.

 Kavvadias initiated the excavation of the Kabeirion in Boeotia in 1887, later continued by the German Archaeological Institute at Athens.
-In 1889, he conducted excavations at the sanctuary of Lycosura, which he took to be the sanctuary of Despoina described by the Ancient Greek geographer Pausanias.
-(Note: Cruz Cardete del Olmo 2004, p.
+In 1889, he was given permission to initiate excavations at the sanctuary of Lykosoura in Arcadia, which he took to be the sanctuary of Despoina described by the Ancient Greek geographer Pausanias.
+(Note: Cardete del Olmo 2004, p.
 232. For Pausanias' description, see .)
-He discovered part of a cult group of statues – the work of the Messenian sculptor Damophon – showing Despoina seated on a double throne alongside Demeter, accompanied by Artemis and the Titan Anytos.
+These excavations were conducted in their first season by Vasileios Leonardos, and in 1890 by Kavvadias himself.
+(Note: The 1890 season was forced to halt after local residents protested that they had not been given, as the law required, half of the proceeds of the excavation.)
+They uncovered the temple of Despoina and discovered part of a cult group of statues – the work of the Messenian sculptor Damophon – showing Despoina seated on a double throne alongside Demeter, accompanied by Artemis and the Titan Anytos.
 In 1900, during rescue excavations in the Outer Kerameikos, he uncovered the Nessos Amphora, a late seventh-century BCE amphora which he took to be a container for a cremation burial from the nearby Dipylon cemetery.
 In modern times, the vase has become the name-piece of the Nessos Painter, and was described by John Beazley as the "chief example" of early black-figure vase painting, as well as establishing the Nessos Painter as "the earliest Greek artist whose personality we can grasp."
 (Note: James Whitley credits these remarks to Beazley's "scholarly personality", rather than his co-author Ashmole's.)